Independence of clones criterion: Borda count

 Consider an election in which there are two candidates, A and B. Suppose the voters have the following preferences:

 Candidate A would receive 66% Borda points (66%×1 + 34%×0) and B would receive 34% (66%×0 + 34%×1).
 Thus candidate A would win by a 66% landslide.

 Now suppose supporters of B nominate an additional candidate, B2, that is very similar to B but considered inferior by all voters.
 For the 66% who prefer A, B continues to be their second choice.
 For the 34% who prefer B, A continues to be their least preferred candidate.
 Now the voters' preferences are as follows:

 Candidate A now has 132% Borda points (66%×2 + 34%×0).
 B has 134% (66%×1 + 34%×2).
 B2 has 34% (66%×0 + 34%×1).
 The nomination of B2 changes the winner from A to B, overturning the landslide, even though the additional information about voters' preferences is redundant due to the similarity of B2 to B.

 Similar examples can be constructed to show that given the Borda count, any arbitrarily large landslide can be overturned by adding enough candidates (assuming at least one voter prefers the landslide loser).
 For example, to overturn a 90% landslide preference for A over B, add 9 alternatives similar/inferior to B. Then A's score would be 900% (90%×10 + 10%×0) and B's score would be 910% (90%×9 + 10%×10).

 No knowledge of the voters' preferences is needed to exploit this strategy.
 Factions could simply nominate as many alternatives as possible that are similar to their preferred alternative.

 In typical elections, game theory suggests this manipulability of Borda can be expected to be a serious problem, particularly when a significant number of voters can be expected to vote their sincere order of preference (as in public elections, where many voters are not strategically sophisticated; cite Michael R. Alvarez of Caltech).
 Small minorities typically have the power to nominate additional candidates, and typically it is easy to find additional candidates that are similar.

 In the context of people running for office, people can take similar positions on the issues, and in the context of voting on proposals, it is easy to construct similar proposals.
 Game theory suggests that all factions would seek to nominate as many similar candidates as possible since the winner would depend on the number of similar candidates, regardless of the voters' preferences.

 Copeland

 These examples show that Copeland's method violates the Independence of clones criterion.

 Crowding

-Copeland's method is vulnerable against crowding, that is the outcome of the election is changed by adding (non-winning) clones of a non-winning candidate.
+Copeland's method is vulnerable to crowding, that is the outcome of the election is changed by adding (non-winning) clones of a non-winning candidate.
 Assume five candidates A, B, B2, B3 and C and 4 voters with the following preferences:

 Note, that B, B2 and B3 form a clone set.